 Also on the reserve of the coin, you will find the weight of the coin.
 Coins minted before 2016 will have the weight expressed in troy ounce, after 2016 the weight will be mentioned in grams.
 Besides that the reverse also shows the purity of the gold, which remained unchanged throughout the years, and the face value of the coin.
 The latter was, by the way, also changed through the course of years.
 From 1982 until 2000 the gold Panda coins had a face value of 100 yuan (1 troy ounce), 50 yuan (1/2 troy ounce), 25 yuan (1/4 troy ounce), 10 yuan (1/10 troy ounce) & 5 yuan (1/20 troy ounce).
 From 2001 on the face value was raised to 500 yuan, 200 yuan, 100 yuan, 50 yuan & 20 yuan respectively.

-Buying a golden Chinese Panda - 8 grams
+Buying a gold Chinese Panda - 8 grams

-The golden Panda and other gold coins can serve as a purchase of physical gold.
+The 8 grams Panda and other gold coins are perfectly suitable as a purchase of physical gold.
 Gold coins are not taxed because they are considered monetary gold.
 And while all the gold coins offered by Argentor have been tested for authenticity, they are not delivered with a certificate of authenticity.
 That, unlike gold bars.

-Selling a golden Chinese Panda - 8 grams
+Selling a gold Chinese Panda - 8 grams

-You are more than welcome in our office to sell your golden Chinese Panda coin(s).
+You are more than welcome in our office to sell your gold Chinese Panda coin(s).
 You needn't make an appointment to do so.